-Looking back we might see Descartes, but especially Spinoza and Leibniz, as working through the metaphysical consequences of holding that substances are ultimate subjects.
+Looking back, we might see Descartes, but especially Spinoza and Leibniz, as working through the metaphysical consequences of holding that substances are ultimate subjects.
 More generally, we can see these theories of substance as different ways of trying to reconcile the notion of substance as an ultimate subject with a commitment to God’s existence and independence.

 Epistemological considerations led prominent late 17th and 18th century philosophers to abandon such questions, and to give substance a much more modest position in their metaphysical systems.
 John Locke, for example, holds that there are substances and that they are ultimate subjects, but is wary of drawing any further conclusions.
 As Locke famously claims, “if any one will examine himself concerning his Notion of pure Substance in general, he will find he has no other Idea of it at all, but only a Supposition of he knows not what support of such Qualities…commonly called Accidents” (EHU 2.23.2).
-David Hume goes further claiming that it is not within out power to know the ultimate structure of reality, and that further that our idea of a substance as a subject is merely the result of our imagination: “the imagination is apt to feign something unknown and invisible, which it supposes to continue the same under all these variations; and this unintelligible something it calls a substance” (Treatise 1.4.3).
+David Hume goes further claiming that it is not within our power to know the ultimate structure of reality, and further that our idea of a substance as a subject is merely the result of our imagination: “The imagination is apt to feign something unknown and invisible, which it supposes to continue the same under all these variations; and this unintelligible something it calls a substance” (Treatise 1.4.3).
 Humean skepticism about substance (and about metaphysics more generally) survives in one form or another to the present day.

 Of course not everyone agrees with this tradition, and the nature of substance has been a question that many contemporary philosophers have taken up—albeit from different starting points than Descartes, Spinoza, and Leibniz.
 Unlike the 17th century, in contemporary philosophical use the term ‘substance’ is not necessarily intended to refer to the ultimate constituents of reality (although it may).
 Rather the term is usually taken to refer to what are sometimes called “concrete particulars”, that is, to individual material things or objects.
 Furthermore, among contemporary philosophers there is nothing like the consensus that we find among the 17th century philosophers regarding ontology, dependence, reality, and God.
 Thus, it is commonly held that there are categories of reality beyond substance and mode (or property), perhaps most prominently events or processes.
-Many philosophers have questioned both the relation of inherence and the connection between inherence and ontological dependence (bundle-theories of substance, for example, deny that substances are subjects at all—they are merely bundles or collections of properties).
-Furthermore, most contemporary philosophers deny that it makes sense to talk about degrees of reality: things are either real or not.
+Many philosophers have questioned both the relation of inherence and the connection between inherence and ontological dependence.
+Bundle-theories of substance, for example, deny that substances are subjects at all—they are merely bundles or collections of properties.
+Furthermore, most contemporary philosophers deny that it makes sense to talk about degrees of reality: Things are either real or not.
 Last, and perhaps most obviously, contemporary philosophers no longer agree that God exists and is a substance.
-For a contemporary effort to offer an account of substance that is in the spirit of 17th century discussions see Hoffman and Rosenkrantz 1997.
+For a contemporary effort to offer an account of substance that is in the spirit of 17th century discussions, see Hoffman and Rosenkrantz 1997.

 - John Cottingham, Robert Stoothoff, Dugald Murdoch, and Anthony Kenny ed. and trans.
 The Philosophical Writings of Descartes, 3 vols., Cambridge: Cambridge University Press, 1984-1991.